General university and college admissions certification and

 The school subjects in the education

 All the school subjects shall be profession-oriented teacher education subjects, include didactics and practice, and they should correspond to a school subject listed in the current primary and lower secondary curriculum.
 In addition, they should include initial education, adapted teaching, assessment and basic skills.
-Education and pupil knowledge (60 ECTS credits) are compulsory.
+Education and pupil knowledge (60 ECTS credits), Norwegian (30 ECTS credits) and mathematics (30 ECTS credits) are compulsory.
 All students must have a minimum of 60 ECTS credits in at least one of the school subjects.

 In the elective part, the students may choose either 180 ECTS credits of school subjects, or 150 ECTS credits of school subjects and 30 ECTS credits of school relevant courses/an international semester, depending on which master’s specialization they choose.

-The students may choose a master’s specialization in Norwegian, Mathematics, Physical Education, Arts and Crafts, and Food and Health.
+The students may choose a master’s specialization in Initial Education, Norwegian, Mathematics, Physical Education, Arts and Crafts, and Food and Health.

 Arts and Crafts, and Food and Health alternate every second year.

 The practice placement includes a minimum of 110 days of supervised, varied and assessed practice spread over four years.
 A minimum of 105 days takes place in primary/lower secondary school, and five days shall emphasize the transition between pre-school and school.
 During the first year of study there is also a minimum of five additional days of structured observation in primary school.
 The practice placement is an integrated part of Education and Pupil Knowledge and the school subjects in the programme.
 There will be a clear progression in the practice placement with increasing competence requirements and demands on the ability to reflect on and develop one’s own teaching practices.